famantic-net/tdms/README.txt

        Will fetch records for companies and individuals each and their corresponding data in other tables.
-Number of records and keys that are used are specified in the file rdb2testdb.conf.
+Number of records and keys that are used are specified in the file tdms.conf.

        All data can be anonymized with the -a switch.